panacotar/blog/_posts/2024-10-11-benchmark-your-ruby-code.md

 ```

 ## Benchmark-ips
-Another benchmark gem built on the Benchmark from above.
-This measures how many times will a code block run in a second (iterations per second - IPS) rather than measuring the time it takes for a code block to run.
+Another performance gem built on the Benchmark from above.
+[Benchmark-ips](https://github.com/evanphx/benchmark-ips) measure how many times a code block will run in a second (iterations per second - IPS) rather than measuring the time it takes for a code block to run.

 You have to install the gem: `gem install benchmark-ips`.
-And the syntax is:
+The syntax is:
 ```rb
 require "benchmark/ips"

 arr = (1..100_000_000).map { rand }
 def first_method(arr)
   arr.last
 end